trung-kieen/window-dotfiles/README.md

-Move this folder to D:\Window-setup
+Move this folder to D:\window-setup.
-Check out update
+Check out update.
-Then open powershell with admin
+Then open powershell with admin.
-Install choco with this command
+Install choco with this command.

 ```